JNRowe/vim-configs/dein.rst

 .. attention::

-    This is pinned as it can massively affect functionality, see `this commit`_ for an example.
+    This is pinned as it can massively affect functionality, see :repo:`this commit <tpope/vim-sensible/commit/2c57c5f4c5446865db532064c763a6a67db2d0bb>`
+    for an example.

 ``vim-sleuth``